-The Plan is proposed to include approximately 85 senior executives and certain key employees within the MTG Group.
-Based on the participant’s annual base salary and a calculated price of the MTG Class B share, the participants will be granted rights to receive MTG Class B shares free of charge, subject to the terms and conditions of the Plan.
+The Plan is proposed to include approximately 100 senior executives and certain key employees within the MTG Group.
+Based on the participant's annual base salary and a calculated price on the MTG Class B share, the participants will be granted rights to receive MTG Class B shares free of charge, subject to the terms and conditions of the Plan.

-The number of MTG Class B shares that vests depends on if, and to the extent, a retention criterion, based on relative total shareholder return (TSR), and two performance criteria, based on MTG’s absolute total shareholder return (TSR) and the operating income (EBIT), have been fulfilled.
-In addition, allotment of shares requires that the participant is still employed by the MTG Group after the vesting period, and applicable to the CEO and senior executives, that they own MTG-shares amounting to a target holding.
+The number of MTG Class B shares that vests depends on, and to what extent, a retention criterion based on relative total shareholder return (TSR) and two performance criteria based on MTG's absolute total shareholder return (TSR) and the normalised operating income excluding associated company income (EBIT) are achieved.
+In addition, vesting of MTG Class B shares requires that the participant after the release of MTG's interim financial report for the period January – March 2018 is still employed by the MTG Group, and applicable to the CEO and senior executives, that they own MTG-shares amounting to a target holding.

-The maximum number of MTG Class B shares which may vest under the Plan is limited to 450,000, representing approximately 0.7 per cent of the outstanding shares and 0.4 per cent of the outstanding votes.
+The maximum numbers of MTG Class B shares which may vest under the Plan are limited to 495,000, representing approximately 0.7 per cent of the outstanding shares and 0.4 per cent of the outstanding votes.

 Grant of share awards

-In accordance with these principles, grant of Share Awards under the Plan will be the following:
+In accordance with this principle, grant of Share Awards under the Plan will be the following:

-Vesting of the Share Awards; terms, conditions and criteria for measuring performance
+Vesting of the Share Awards; terms and retention and performance based conditions

 The Share Awards shall be governed by the following terms and conditions:

-The number of MTG Class B shares that will vest depends on the level of fulfilment of the relevant retention or performance criteria for the Share Award.
-One-third of the Share Awards granted to the participants will be of Series A (retention based), Series B and Series C (performance based) respectively:
+The number of MTG Class B shares that will vest depends on the achievement in relation to the relevant retention or performance criteria for the Share Award.
+The Share Awards are divided into Series A (retention based) and Series B and Series C (performance based).

-In order for each Share Award to entitle the participant to one (1) MTG Class B share, the entry level for Share Awards of Series A and the target levels for Series B and C, respectively, must have been fulfilled.
-If the entry level for Share Awards of Series C is reached, 20 per cent of the participant’s Share Awards of Series C will vest.
+In order for each Share Award to entitle the participant to one (1) MTG Class B share, the entry level for Share Awards of Series A and the target level for Share Awards of Series B and C, respectively, must have been fulfilled.
+If the entry level for Share Awards of Series C is reached, 20 per cent of the participant's Share Awards of Series C will vest.
 Where the level of fulfilment for Share Awards of Series C is between the entry level and target level, vesting will occur on a linear basis in stages.
-If the entry level for Share Awards of Series A and C, or the target level for Share Awards of Series B, is not reached all Share Awards in such series lapse.
+If the entry level for Share Awards of Series A and C, or target level Share Awards of Series B, is not reached, the Share Awards in that series lapse.

 Costs of the Plan and effect on certain key ratios

 The Plan will be accounted for in accordance with IFRS 2 which stipulates that the Share Awards should be recorded as a personnel expense.
-Based on the SEK 230.09 calculated share price, the CEO and senior executives have achieved the Target Holding; the annual employee turnover is 10 per cent; and that 50 per cent of the granted Share Awards will vest, the total cost, exclusive of social security costs, for the Plan is estimated to be approximately SEK 31 million.
-Such cost will be allocated over the years 2016-2019.
+Based on the SEK 251.69 Calculated Share Price; the CEO and senior executives have achieved the Target Holding; the annual employee turnover is 10 per cent; and that 50 per cent of the granted Share Awards will vest, the total cost, exclusive of social security costs, for the Plan is estimated to be approximately SEK 38 million.
+Such cost will be allocated over the years 2015-2018.

-Social security costs will also be recorded as a personnel expense in the income statement by current reservations.
-The social security costs are estimated to be approximately SEK 9 million with the assumptions above, an average social security tax rate of 20 per cent and an annual share price increase of 10 per cent during the Vesting Period.
+The estimated social security costs will also be recorded as a personnel expense in the income statement by current reservations.
+The social security costs are estimated to be approximately SEK 13 million with the assumptions above and an average social security tax rate of 23 per cent and an annual share price increase of 10 per cent of the MTG Class B share during the Vesting Period.

-Each Category has a pre-determined maximum vested amount (“Cap”) of approximately 2.0 – 3.0 times the Gross Salary, depending on the participant’s category.
+Each Category has a pre-determined maximum vested amount (cap) of approximately 2.0 – 3.0 times the Gross Salary, depending on the participant's category.
 If the vested amount exceeds the maximum amount, the number of shares each Share Award entitles the employee to receive at vesting, will be reduced accordingly.
-Assuming 100 per cent fulfilment of the criteria for measuring performance and that the respective Caps have been reached the maximum cost for the Plan is approximately SEK 85 million in accordance with IFRS 2 and the maximum cost for social charges approximately SEK 68 million.
+Assuming 100 per cent fulfilment of the retention and performance based criteria and that the respective caps have been reached the maximum cost for the Plan is approximately SEK 104 million in accordance with IFRS 2 and the maximum cost for social charges approximately SEK 95 million.

 Delivery of shares under the Plan